OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Final.md

 This section explicitly defines the two primary input paradigms: action-oriented and information-oriented.

 5.1.
 Input Types on GachaBallView
-The `GachaBallView` script is responsible for differentiating user intent based on input timing.
+There are two primary input paradigms: Action-Oriented (selecting and moving pieces) and Information-Oriented (inspecting pieces).
+For the MVP, these are handled as follows:
-*   **Short-Click (Action):** A standard, quick press and release.
-This is used to select a view for an action (move, swap, merge).
-This interaction is managed by the `InteractionManager`.
+*   **Short-Click / Drag-and-Drop (Action):** These inputs are used to select, move, swap, merge, and equip items.
+This entire flow is managed by the `InteractionManager`.
-*   **Drag-and-Drop (Action):** Functionally equivalent to two sequential short-clicks.
-This is also managed by the `InteractionManager`.
-*   **Long-Press (Information):** Holding the mouse button down on a view for a short duration (e.g., 0.4 seconds, managed by a `Timer`).
-This signals intent to see more details and emits `EventBus.inspection_requested(self)`, which is handled by the `WindowManager`.
-(Note: While the architecture is designed to support this, the 'click on selected' method handled by InteractionManager is the primary inspection trigger to be implemented for the MVP.)
+*   **Click on Selected (Information):** The sole method for inspecting a unit in the MVP.
+If a user clicks on a `GachaBallView` that is already selected, the `InteractionManager` interprets this as a request for information and emits `EventBus.inspection_requested(self)`.

 5.2.
 Action-Oriented Flow (InteractionManager)
 This flow is for manipulating game pieces.